ognistik/kiki-ai-workflow/README.md

 6. **Markdown Chat:** Enjoy the convenience of making AI requests directly in your preferred markdown text editor.
 Customize the chat settings through presets included on the header of your notes according to your preferences.

+7.  **Whisper AI Transcriptions:** Convenient multi-language transcriptions right at your fingertips.
+You can dictate/transcribe and paste in frontmost app, dictate and run the transcription through a custom preset, or transcribe any audio file below 25 MB with Alfred's file action.

 <p align="center">
   <img width="600" src="Kiki/assets/images/screenshot01.jpg">
 </p>